Continuum percolation in high dimensions: Introduction and statement of the main results

 By Theorem 2.1 in \cite{G-perco-boolean-model}, we get the existence of a positive constant $C_d$, that depends only on the dimension $d$, such that:

-To sum up, $\widetilde\lambda_c^d(\cdot)$ is not bounded from above but is bounded from below by a positive constant.
-In other words, the critical covering volume $c^c_d(\cdot) \in (0,1)$ can be arbitrarily close to $1$ but is bounded from below by a positive constant.
-Our investigations were motivated by the following question:
+To sum up, $\widetilde\lambda_d^c(\cdot)$ is not bounded from above but is bounded from below by a positive constant.
+In other words, the critical covered volume $c^c_d(\cdot) \in (0,1)$ can be arbitrarily close to $1$ but is bounded from below by a positive constant.
+It is thus natural to seek the optimal distribution, that is the one which minimizes the critical covered volume.

-In the physical literature, it is strongly believed that the answer is positive at least when $d=2$ and $d=3$.
+In the physical literature, it is strongly believed that, at least when $d=2$ and $d=3$, the critical covered volume is minimum in the case of a deterministic radius, when the distribution of radius is a Dirac measure.
 This conjecture is supported by numerical evidence (to the best of our knowledge, the most accurate estimations are given in a paper by Quintanilla and Ziff \cite{QZ-PRE-2007} when $d=2$ and in a paper by Consiglio, Baker, Paul and Stanley \cite{Consiglio-2003} when $d=3$).
 On Figure \ref{f:multiscale}, we plot the critical covered volume in dimension 2 as a function of $\alpha$ and for different values of $\rho$ when $\nu=(1-\alpha) \delta_1+{\alpha}{\rho^{-2}}\delta_\rho$.
-The data for finite values of $\rho$ come from numerical estimations in \cite{QZ-PRE-2007}, while the data for infinite $\rho$ come from the study on the multi-scale Boolean model.
-See section 1.4 in \cite{G-multi} for further references.
+The data for finite values of $\rho$ come from numerical estimations in \cite{QZ-PRE-2007}, while the data for infinite $\rho$ come from the study of the multi-scale Boolean model.
+See Section 1.4 in \cite{G-multi} for further references.

-It is also supported by some heuristic arguments in any dimension (see for example Dhar \cite{Dhar-1997}).
+The conjecture is also supported by some heuristic arguments in any dimension (see for example Dhar~\cite{Dhar-1997}).
 See also \cite{Balram-Dhar}.
-In the above cited paper \cite{Meester-Roy-Sarkar}, it is noted that the rigorous proof of \eqref{e:MRS} suggests that the answer might be positive for any $d \ge 2$.
+In the above cited paper \cite{Meester-Roy-Sarkar}, it is noted that the rigorous proof of \eqref{e:MRS} suggests that the deterministic case might be optimal for any $d \ge 2$.

-In this paper, we show that the answer is actually negative for all $d$ large enough.
+In this paper we show on the contrary that for all $d$ large enough the critical covered volume is not minimized by the case of deterministic radii.

-\subsection{Critical intensity in high dimensions : the case of a deterministic radius.}
+\subsection{Critical intensity in high dimension : the case of a deterministic radius.}